abemedia/shareCount/README.md

 Social Share Count API
 ===========

-A simple PHP script to fetch the count of social shares on Facebook, Twitter, Google +1, Reddit, LinkedIn, Delicious, StumbleUpon and Pinterest as JSON, JSONP or XML data with the option to cache the results using memcache and/or file cache.
+A simple PHP script to fetch the count of social shares on Facebook, Twitter, Google +1, Reddit, LinkedIn, Delicious, StumbleUpon and Pinterest as JSON, JSONP or XML data with the option to cache the results using memcache, APC or file cache.

 ## Instructions